DropdownList Widget

 • Drag a “BootstrapGrid, Label, Select, and Submit” control onto the canvas and arrange them as shown below.

 • Double-click the “Select” widget to configure the “Other” properties.
-Enter the tool tip text.
+Enter the tooltip text.
 Click the Save button.

-• The Form is rendered to the user as shown below.
+• The Form is displayed to the user as shown below.
 Click the drop-down list to make a selection.
 The Form field remains hidden because the control field (or value) is not selected in this example.
 Click the Submit button to complete.

 Note

-• The widget configured with the "read-only" option displays a list of selected items when the form is rendered on mouse hover.
+• The widget configured with the "read-only" option shows a list of selected items when the form is rendered on mouse hover.
 The widget in "read-only" mode can still be clicked to open and view the previous selection.

 Definition Sample:

-You may download the sample definition(s) from the link provided and later import them (drag-and-drop) into your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.
+You may download and extract the sample definition(s) from the link provided and later import them (drag-and-drop) into your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.

 Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after the import.
 Then, save the definition to confirm the changes.